atsign-foundation/atsign.dev/content/en/guides/dess-gcp.md

-Once done you are able to link y0our @sign with your private DESS.
+Once done you are able to link your @sign with your private DESS.
 Use your domain and port number with which you have created service on your cloud instance and press Activate